drew-byte/Personal-Time-Tracker-V1-POC/README.md

-# Vulnerability Report – Reflected Cross-Site Scripting (XSS) in Personal Time Tracker
+# Reflected Cross-Site Scripting (XSS) in Personal Time Tracker V1

 ## Summary
 The **Personal Time Tracker** web application is vulnerable to **Reflected Cross-Site Scripting (XSS)** in the project name input.